🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Is there a platform that offers both?

-PolyGram operates active sports prediction markets alongside political, cryptocurrency, and additional categories.
-You may leverage sports expertise within a prediction market framework.
+PolyGram operates active sports prediction markets alongside political, cryptocurrency, and additional event categories.
+You may leverage sports expertise within a prediction market environment.

 What's the minimum edge needed to be profitable?

-On PolyGram's 2% spread environment, you require roughly 3% sustained edge for long-term viability.
-In sports betting at -110, you need a 52.4% win rate simply to avoid losses.
+On PolyGram's 2% spread structure, you require roughly 3% sustained advantage for profitability over extended periods.
+Sports betting at -110 demands a 52.4% win percentage merely to avoid losses.

 Sarah Whitfield